 What’s Covered Under Limited Tort vs. Full Tort Coverage in Pennsylvania?

 Pennsylvania law permits drivers to choose from two insurance options, limited tort and full tort.

 Limited tort coverage allows a Pennsylvania driver to have lower insurance premiums, but the lower cost comes at an additional price.
 Limited tort coverage does what it sounds like: it limits your ability to recover monetary compensation in a tort (civil lawsuit).
 More specifically, it sets a limit on what you could collect for non-economic damages such as pain and suffering.
 However, you are still entitled to recover medical expenses and other economic damages from the negligent driver or party.
-If you have limited tort coverage, you still need the representation of our skilled Pennsylvania attorney because exceptions to limited tort exist that could let you fight your case in court and get higher damages.
+If you have limited tort coverage, you still need the representation of our skilled Allentown car accident attorney because exceptions to limited tort exist that could let you fight your case in court and get higher damages.